glycerine/fisherexact/README.md

 The full fisher.test R docs may be helpful here.
 See the literature references at the end for primary sources.

+Note that no R code is used in this fisherexact Go package, and thus the GPL does not apply to its code.

 ~~~
 > ?fisher.test
 fisher.test               package:stats                R Documentation